About Me

 2016

-My musical ventures initially had me eyeing a commercial graphic design career.
-However, a volunteering experience at a care home for individuals with dementia shifted my focus.
+Originally, I envisioned a career in commercial graphic design.
+However, a volunteering experience at a care home for individuals with dementia inspired a shift in focus.
 Struggling to communicate verbally with some residents, myself and other volunteers experimented with sketching stories as a mode of connection and, witnessing the power of art to break down barriers, launched the 'Art With Elders' campaign, focused on fostering connections through creativity and storytelling.

 2017-2021

-With this new interest, I completed a UX-focused degree at the Rhode Island School of Design, addressing issues in areas of health such as sex education, mental health, and stroke recovery through web, mobile, wearable, and VR solutions.
-I also completed two digital health internships and a Design for America project on dementia.
+Motivated by this new interest, I pursued a UX-focused degree at the Rhode Island School of Design.
+I gravitated towards projects in the healthcare space, addressing topics such as sex education, mental health, and stroke recovery through web, mobile, wearable, and VR solutions.
+Alongside two digital health internships, I also joined a Design for America project looking at reimagining life with dementia.

 2021-2024